SapientNitroLA/Automated-Testing-Example/README.md

 This repo is the result of an internal work project to come up up with a generic testing structure for use across client projects.
 A basic carousel component was used as the test subject.

 Applying testing to a pre-existing project enables focus to be placed solely on functional testing (as a proper unit testing implementation demands a TDD/BDD approach).
 As such, this example focusing on [Intern][intern] and [Nightwatch][nightwatch] since they are the most developed functional testing frameworks currently available.
+Also, using a "[Page Object][page-object]" pattern for both sets of tests enabled abstracting away the DOM tree structure from the tests themselves.